georgealexakis/hybrid-chat-application/README.md

 ## Description

 The whole infrastructure consists of the web application, that every user should have and the web server that is an Arduino based microcontroller.
-Microcontroller is publishing every message, that it receives.
+The microcontroller is publishing every message, that it receives.

 Main benefits are involving:
-1. Low power consumption
+1. Low power consumption.
-2. Easy meantence of web server
+2. Easy maintenance of web server.
-3. Low cost infrastructure
+3. Low-cost infrastructure.

-Maximum length of ID is 4 characters: LI
+The maximum length of ID is 4 characters: LI
-Maximum length of username is 8 characters: LU
-Maximum length of message is 35 characters: LM Seperators(~) ammount is 3 characters: SA
+The maximum length of the username is 8 characters: LU The maximum length of a message is 35 characters: LM Separators(~) amount is 3 characters: SA
-Maximum length of message = LI + LU + LM + SA = 50 characters
+The maximum length of message = LI + LU + LM + SA = 50 characters

 ## Technologies

-1. MQTT Broker: broker.hivemq.com, Port: 1883
+1. MQTT Broker: broker.hivemq.com, Port: 1883.
-2. Microcontroller: ESP8266
+2. Microcontroller: ESP8266.
-3. Web Application: HTML, CSS, Javascript, MQTT Paho Library, Bootstrap Library
+3. Web Application: HTML, CSS, Javascript, MQTT Paho Library, Bootstrap Library.
-4. Arduino IDE (PubSubClient Library for MQTT connection)
+4. Arduino IDE (PubSubClient Library for MQTT connection).

 ## Getting Started